DCActionforChildren/dcaction/README.md

 The [first part](#what-does-it-take-to-set-up-my-own-version-of-something-similar) steps you through that process of deploying your own.
 The [second part](#what-features-can-i-reuse-for-my-version) talks about the key features that may be useful to you depending on where you are in the world.

-### What does it takes to set up my own version of something similar?
+### What does it take to set up my own version of something similar?

 *What category best describes you?*